Australian Property Journal’s sales and leasing transactions wrap

 APJ'S daily wrap up of commercial property investment sales, as well as leasing transactions across Australia.
-Feature your deals in the daily wrap, submit transactions to news@australianpropertyjournal.com.au, sponsorship opportunities available contact marketing@australianpropertyjournal.com.au Retail Armadale, VIC A prime retail strip investment in 1014 High Street has sold for $3.525 million reflecting a 3.4% yield.
-The […]
+Feature your deals in the daily wrap, submit transactions to news@australianpropertyjournal.com.au, sponsorship opportunities available contact marketing@australianpropertyjournal.com.au Office Glenelg, SA A fully leased commercial property at 6 & 8 Moseley Street has sold for $5 million, reflecting a yield […]

 Thank you for reading...